Child Endangerment Defense Attorneys in Orange County

-The Law Offices of Randy Collins assists individuals accused of child endangerment across Southern California.
-We provide experienced representation to persons accused of offenses against children in all California courts including Orange County, Los Angeles County, San Diego County, and Riverside County.
+Our attorneys assist individuals accused of child endangerment across Southern California.
+We provide experienced representation to persons charged with offenses against children in all California courts, including Orange County, Los Angeles County, San Diego County, and Riverside County.

 Child Endangerment Defined

-Endangerment of a child appears in PC 273a.
-That statute provides 4 alternative definitions of child endangerment.
+Conduct considered endangerment of a child appears in PC 273a.
+That statute provides 4 separate definitions of child endangerment.

-To obtain a conviction, the prosecution must prove beyond a reasonable doubt that the accused committed one of the following acts:
+To obtain a conviction, the prosecution must prove beyond a reasonable doubt that the accused did one of the following: